SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

    * Update your city name
    * Update latitude
    * Update longitude
-   * Update the msgVpn name (instructor to provide the host name)
+   * Update the host name (instructor to provide the host name)
 3. Save the file

 ####Running the IoT Data Simulation

 ✅ Open a terminal, change directory to iot-data-collector project and run the following maven command.
 ```
-cd ~/smarttown/cloudstream/iot-data-collector
+cd ~/github/smarttown/cloudstream/iot-data-collector
 mvn clean spring-boot:run
 ```
 This should run the simulator microservice and publish temperature reading events to the Event Broker.